Lawsuit: Eastside realtor and developer conspired to inflate home prices for foreign buyers

 Other correspondence showed Blumenthal and Dudko had planned to work on future ventures together, hoping to find other Chinese investors.

-Sotheby’s and Blumenthal, both named as defendants in the case, released a joint statement Thursday through their attorneys:
+Realogics Sotheby’s and Blumenthal, both named as defendants in the case, released a joint statement Thursday through their attorneys:

 “Connie Blumenthal and Realogics Sotheby’s International Realty dispute the baseless allegations set forth in the Plaintiff’s complaint,” the statement said.
 “They intend to vigorously defend against these unsubstantiated claims and look forward to clearing their names through court proceedings.”